-Total operating expenditure for the 2023/24 financial year has been appropriated at R673 million and at R708 million and R761 million for the two outer years respectively.
+Total operating expenditure for the 2024/25 financial year has been appropriated at R822 million and at R827 million and R859 million for the two outer years respectively.
 The expenditure framework is informed by the following:

-- Improvement in the quality-of-service delivery across all services. - Repairs and maintenance expenditure are still limited due to the financial difficulties however an amount of R14,6 million, R13,7 million and R14,2 million for the MTREF has been set aside for materials in respect of repairs and maintenance and in addition R18,4 million R15,8 million and R15,6 million for the MTREF has been budgeted for the replacement of ageing fleet and upgrading of existing assets. - Continued provision of basic services remains a high priority as well as the financial sustainability of services.
+- Improvement in the quality-of-service delivery across all services. - Repairs and maintenance expenditure are still limited due to the financial difficulties however an amount of R16 million, R14,7 million and R15 million for the MTREF has been set aside for materials in respect of repairs and maintenance and in addition R72,5 million R73,4 million and R68 million for the MTREF has been budgeted for the replacement of ageing fleet and upgrading of existing assets. - Continued provision of basic services remains a high priority as well as the financial sustainability of services.

-Repayment of long outstanding debts continues to cripple financial muscle of the institution especially Eskom Bulk Account and Department of Water & Sanitation.
-Service delivery has previously been neglected due to the financial burden of payment plans that are in place.
+Repayment of long outstanding debts continues to cripple the financial muscle of the institution especially Eskom Bulk Account and Department of Water & Sanitation.
+Service delivery that has previously been neglected due to the financial burden of payment plans that are in place.
+If the municipality continues to honor the Eskom payment arrangement it will come as a benefit as it should conclude on the first seven months of the 2024/25 financial year.